moyogii/moonlight-qt/README.md

-# Moonlight PC
+# Moonlight Mac

 ## Disclaimer
 This fork was created to learn more about PC streaming and the MacOS operating system to optimize it for my specific setup.
 Due to this it has a bunch of experimental/in-progress features added that may or may not work for you.
 If you're looking for a stable experience, you should use the [official Moonlight client](https://github.com/moonlight-stream/moonlight-qt).

 ## About

-[Moonlight PC](https://moonlight-stream.org) is an open source PC client for NVIDIA GameStream and [Sunshine](https://github.com/LizardByte/Sunshine).
+[Moonlight](https://moonlight-stream.org) is an open source PC client for NVIDIA GameStream and [Sunshine](https://github.com/LizardByte/Sunshine).

 Moonlight also has mobile versions for [Android](https://github.com/moonlight-stream/moonlight-android) and [iOS](https://github.com/moonlight-stream/moonlight-ios).